 Three of the new firms provide plans in Massachusetts, two in California, Florida, North Carolina, South Carolina, and Utah, while the rest offer policies in at least one of thirteen other states (Arizona, Indiana, Louisiana, Maryland, Michigan, Minnesota, Montana, New Hampshire, North Dakota, South Dakota, Oklahoma, Rhode Island, and Texas).

 In 2022, seven companies participating in the Medicare Advantage market will no longer provide plans.
-In 2021, six businesses had very low enrollment, while one (Sunrise Advantage Plan) had no enrollment.
 In addition, two of the seven exiting firms provided plans in California.

 Medicare Advantage: Extra Benefits in 2022